Positioning Swing Care as a leading authority in fibromyalgia care.

 Tools

-Figma, Miro, Zeplin, Jira, Asana, Google Workspace, Slack, Zoom, Adobe CC, Pen & Paper
+Figma, Miro, Zeplin, Jira, Asana, Google Workspace, Slack, Zoom, Adobe CC, and pen & paper

 Team